Mutually Exclusive Magic

 - A better example would be Quincy vs. Soul Reaper abilities; Soul Reapers use their own spirit energy and can focus it with a magic sword.
 Quincies use the free floating energy in the world, and can focus it with a magic trinket.

 - Kenichi: The Mightiest Disciple has Sei and Dou ki.
 Each describes the fundamental trait in a person's fighting style; basically whether they fight with their head or with their heart respectively.
 They can be mixed, it just causes horrible internal damage and fun stuff like your eyes possibly rupturing.
-Borderline example as they both basically do the same thing anyway.
+At first they both basically do the same thing anyway, but, at higher levels Sei and Dou ki can trend towards Personality Powers.
+Sei users tend to develop Awesomeness by Analysis skills like the Ryuusui Senkuken while Dou user have explosive power and can dish out the seriously hard hits.

 - Learning the dark magic of Magia Erebia renders a mage unable to wield light magic.
 Word of God says that the Magia Erebia can still arm and load light spells, though.